-SVP, Marketplace Leader, Maureen O'Neill advises clients in the development and execution of effective, cost-efficient discovery strategies, including the use of statistical sampling, predictive coding, and other analytics and automation tools.
+Maureen O'Neill advises clients in the development and execution of effective, cost-efficient discovery strategies, including the use of statistical sampling, predictive coding, and other analytics and automation tools.

 A few weeks ago, Judge Shira Scheindlin issued another opinion in National Day Laborer Organizing Network et al. v.
 United States Immigration and Customs Enforcement Agency, et al., a Freedom of Information Act (FOIA) case.
 In her order, Judge Sheindlin voiced strong approval for predictive coding and other advanced analytical techniques.
 But she also took the opportunity to dole out another spanking to keyword searches.
 However, practitioners should not misinterpret her criticism of the particular keyword-search approach used by the government here — which was well deserved — as a general condemnation of keyword searching.
 A rigorously developed, high-quality keyword search can still be an important component of a sound search strategy.

 In National Day Laborer, Judge Scheindlin faulted the federal agencies that received plaintiffs’ FOIA requests for failing to adequately document, test and disclose the searches they used to locate potentially responsive information.
 She first leveled some generalized criticism at keyword searches:

 Simple keyword searching is often not enough: ‘Even in the simplest case requiring a search of on-line e-mail, there is no guarantee that using keywords will always prove sufficient.’
 There is increasingly strong evidence that ‘[k]eyword search[ing] is not nearly as effective at identifying relevant information as many lawyers would like to believe.’